nrkno/core-components/readme.md

 ### Using static

-Using static registers the custom element with its default tag name automatically.
-Recommended for apps:
+Using static registers the custom element with its default tag name automatically:

 ```html
 <script src="https://static.nrk.no/core-components/major/5/core-dialog/core-dialog.min.js"></script>